-About Veritas Dynamic Multi-Pathing (DMP)
+About Dynamic Multi-Pathing (DMP)

-Veritas Dynamic Multi-Pathing (DMP) provides multi-pathing functionality for the operating system native devices configured on the system.
+Dynamic Multi-Pathing (DMP) provides multi-pathing functionality for the operating system native devices that are configured on the system.
 DMP creates DMP metadevices (also known as DMP nodes) to represent all the device paths to the same physical LUN.

-DMP is also available as a stand-alone product, which extends DMP metadevices to support the OS native logical volume manager (LVM).
+DMP metadevices support the OS native logical volume manager (LVM).
 You can create LVM volumes and volume groups on DMP metadevices.

-DMP supports LVM volume devices that are used as the paging devices.
+DMP supports the LVM volume devices that are used as the paging devices.